 Two months ago, everything was business as usual.
 Salespeople made calls on prospects and customers daily.
 Many of the customers required the solutions that those salespeople had to offer – all was good.
 Then COVID-19 hit.
 Now everything has changed.
 Those customers have put everything new on a backburner.
 Instead, they are focused on the safety of their employees, whether they can get supplies and products to produce their own goods, and how they can interact with their customers.
 Their world has been shaken, and many have legitimate concerns about cash flow and how they can make payroll.
 Many are already laying off employees and making other budget cuts.

 Just as things are different for your customers, they are also changing just as quickly for you.
 Like many, sales leaders can't interact face-to-face with your customers or team anymore.
 Or your hours may have been cut to balance the lack of influx of customers.
 Or your company may have been forced to embrace remote working, and you're currently reading this on your couch.
 That is a lot of change in a short amount of time.

 Right now, sales teams need to be adaptable and make well thought out adjustments.
 Running the same play that you've always run will most likely not produce the same results.
 Here are some practical tips to consider moving forward:

-Coach – you have an opportunity to “listen in” more often now since more is going to phone and web conference.
+you have an opportunity to "listen in" more often now since more is going to phone and web conferences.
 Use your time to see how people are adjusting and whether they are doing a good job asking questions, getting to decision-makers, differentiating, etc.

 These are just a few practical ideas to get you started on how to set some normalcy into your new norm.
 Pivotal Advisors will continue to provide useful tips as you navigate through these unchartered waters.
 Please feel free to reach out with any questions.